 Green color meaning

 Green stands for nature, growth, harmony, wealth, and stability.
 It’s a broadly recognized choice of brand color for eco-friendly and organic products, creating a solid connection with nature.
-Though shades of color matter, as neon versions of green will have the opposite effect and bring more artificial and innovative vibes to your brand palette.
+Though shades of color matter, neon versions of green will have the opposite effect and bring more artificial and innovative vibes to your brand palette.

 Blue color meaning